-1.5 REGISTER OF PROFESSIONAL CONSTRUCTION MENTORS
+1.5 REGISTER OF CONSTRUCTION MENTORS

-The SACPCMP will maintain and regularly update the Register of Professional Construction Mentors and will require that all registered Professional Construction Mentors adhere to the Code of Conduct published by the SACPCMP from time to time.
-Any registered Mentors that are charged of improper conduct will be deregistered.
+The SACPCMP will maintain and regularly update the Register of Construction Mentors and will require that all registered Construction Mentors adhere to the Code of Conduct published by the SACPCMP from time to time.
+Any registered Mentors that are found guilty of improper conduct will be deregistered.

-The SACPCMP Register of Professional Construction Mentors will be published annually and will be available for inspection by the public.
+The SACPCMP Register of Construction Mentors will be published annually and will be available for inspection by the public.

-1.6 REGISTRATION OF APPLICANTS ON THE REGISTER OF PROFESSIONAL CONSTRUCTION MENTORS
+1.6 REGISTRATION OF APPLICANTS ON THE REGISTER OF CONSTRUCTION MENTORS

-1.6.1 Admission to the SACPCMP Register of Professional Construction Mentors his/her name will be added to the SACPCMP Register of Professional Construction Mentors.
+1.6.1 Admission to the SACPCMP Register of Construction Mentors

-Once the Applicant has satisfied the SACPCMP Registrar that
+Once the applicant has satisfied the SACPCMP Registrar that

-- he / she is competent to act as a Professional Construction Mentor, - has satisfied all requirements detailed in section 2.2 hereof, - all application fees have been paid, and - the requisite undertakings have been made,
+- He/she is competent to act as a Construction Mentor, - Has satisfied all requirements detailed in section 2.2 hereof, - · All application fees have been paid, and - The requisite undertakings have been made